MEDIA RELEASE

 The Wheezy Walk is a challenge to take 237,000 steps in the month of October, which represents one step for every person living with asthma in Western Australia and to raise funds through sponsorship, with the money raised going towards improving children’s health and keeping them out of hospital.

-An annual event, the Wheezy Walk shines a light on asthma and is Asthma WA’s largest peer to peer fundraising event.
-“One of the main priorities of this year’s Wheezy Walk is the continued support of our Children’s Asthma Hub service,” says Donna Rendell, CEO, Asthma WA.
+An annual event, the Wheezy Walk shines a light on asthma and is Respiratory Care WA’s largest peer to peer fundraising event.
+“One of the main priorities of this year’s Wheezy Walk is the continued support of our Children’s Asthma Hub service,” says Donna Rendell, CEO, Respiratory Care WA.

 “The Children’s Asthma Hub is a free service where our team of experts provide children with a full assessment, diagnosis and treatment plan for their asthma. conveniently located in one central location and accomplished within one appointment’”